julitr0/readflow/ENV_SETUP.md

 2. Generate API key from API Keys section
 3. (Optional) Create [Perplexity](https://perplexity.ai) account for enhanced processing

 **Note:** These are only needed if you plan to use AI-powered content processing features.
-The core ReadFlow functionality works without them.
+The core Link to Reader functionality works without them.

 ## Validation